What is Total Laparoscopic Hysterectomy (TLH)?

 • Follow Fasting Guidelines: Your surgeon will provide specific fasting guidelines regarding food and fluids before the surgery.
 Following these instructions is essential to reduce the risk of complications during the procedure.

 • Postoperative Planning: Discuss postoperative care and recovery instructions with your surgeon.
-This might include details about pain management, wound care, and when you can resume regular activities.
+It might include details about pain management, wound care, and when you can resume regular activities.

 • Hospital Stay: TLH is a minimally invasive surgical procedure, and many patients are able to go home on the same day or within 24 hours after the surgery.
-Some individuals might require a longer hospital stay based on their individual circumstances.
+However, depending on their individual circumstances, some might require a longer hospital stay.

 • Physical Activity: Initially, you'll need to rest and limit physical activity.
 Over the next few weeks, you'll gradually increase your activity level based on your doctor's guidance.
 Walking is encouraged as it helps with blood circulation and prevents blood clots.